phoityne/hdx4vs/README.md

 ### 1. Open Haskell project folder.

+* Must be installed phoityne-vscode
+* Should be install haskell-dap

 ### 2. Create launch.json.

 It is able to use same launch.json file with VSCode.